Importance of EDI 997 Functional Acknowledgement

 It is important to note that when an EDI 997 is sent, it is only a notification to the sender that the original transaction arrived and was processed.
 It is not a confirmation of a transaction, it does not give any indication that the receiving trading partner agreed to the contents of the original translation.

-How is EDI 997 Functional Acknowledgement is Used?
+How is EDI 997 Functional Acknowledgement Used

 The EDI 997 functional acknowledgement provides information on problems found with the structure or content of your EDI transactions, such as a mandatory segment or element missing, or invalid code.
 It isn’t just a data receipt.
 Functional acknowledgement reconciliation should ask whether the document has been validated.